 Over the years, the parishes found various opportunities to work and pray together, paramount among them being the serious and continuing shortage of priests.
 After learning that we would have only one priest in Cedarburg beginning in 2002, the parish councils of both parishes formally requested that the parishes be merged.

 Since September 2001 the members of St. Francis Borgia and Divine Word have joined together for worship.
-Weekend liturgies are held at the larger church (formerly Divine Word), which is known as St. Francis Borgia-North.
-Weekday liturgies including school Masses are held at the historic church on Hamilton Road, which is called St. Francis Borgia-South.
+Weekend liturgies are held at the larger church (formerly Divine Word), which is known as the North Church.
+Most weekday liturgies are held at the historic South Church on Hamilton Road.
 Fr.
 George Gajdos and Fr.
 Ed Wawrzyniakowski remained as pastors of the combined parish until Fr.
 Ed’s retirement in June 2002.
 The parishes then officially merged and Fr.
 George was appointed pastor of the merged parish, where he continued to serve until June 2003.
 Archbishop Timothy Dolan appointed Fr.
 Tom Eichenberger to serve as pastor beginning in June 2003.
 Fr.
 Patrick Burns was appointed pastor in June 2017.

-St. Francis Borgia Catholic Church serves over 2,000 households and families in Cedarburg and surrounding communities.
+St. Francis Borgia Catholic Church is a large parish, serving households and families in Cedarburg and surrounding communities.
 Parish life is vibrant, with strong parishioner support of a variety of ministries.
 We reach out to those needing help locally in Ozaukee County and in Milwaukee’s inner city.
 On a global level, we have an active relationship with our sister parish in Mukono, Uganda.

-Our school is growing and prospering as it faces the challenge of offering excellent and exciting educational opportunities rooted in our Catholic faith tradition.
-We also provide a strong Christian Formation program which serves 700 children and young people.
+Our school is growing and prospering as it embraces the challenge of offering excellent and exciting educational opportunities rooted in our Catholic faith tradition.
+We also provide a strong Christian Formation program for children through adults.